Blog

 Step 1: Provide Disclosure and Send a Notice for Pre-Adverse Action

 After completing a background check that results in findings that are grounds for dismissing a current employee or denying a job applicant, the employer must issue a pre-adverse action letter.
-The pre-adverse action letter will serve as a notice to relay this information to the applicant.
+The letter must include the background report and a copy of the candidate’s FCRA Summary of Rights.
+It will serve as a notice to relay this information to the applicant, giving them a legal opportunity to respond before a final decision is made.

 Make sure to keep a copy of any attachments you send as well as the letter itself while documenting the date that it was sent.
 Along with this notice, the company or employer that conducted the background check has to provide both a copy of the background check as well as a summary of the candidate’s rights upon sending to the candidate.